Skip to content

 • A3: Senescent cell: The cell has reached the end of its life and can no longer divide

 In his paper, Dr. Sinclair describes possible approaches to reversing biological age.
-This mainly concerns A2 cells, because these can be rejuvenated in various ways.
+This mainly concerns A2 cells, as these can be rejuvenated in various ways.
 It all has to do with the fasting process.
 We have summarized the most important findings for you below.
 If you want to know the exact biochemical background, you can find it in our Fast Article.

 Did you know?
 As we age, our NAD levels decrease.
 We now know that high NAD levels have a positive effect on our healthThey can also help reduce our biological age by supporting the activity of SIRT1.

 How can we counteract the decline in NAD levels with age?
-There are three possible approaches: Firstly, you can precursors of NAD supplement.
-Secondly, the support NAD-producing enzymes.
-And thirdly, the slow down the breakdown of NAD.You can find all three options combined in the regeNAD complex by MoleQlar.
-If you want to determine your NAD level, then our NAD dry blood test an easy way to do this.
+There are three possible approaches: First, one can Precursors of NAD supplementSecondly, the Support NAD-producing enzymes.
+And thirdly, the Slow down the breakdown of NAD.
+You can find all three options combined in the regeNAD complex from MoleQlar.
+If you want to determine your NAD levels, then our NAD dry blood test an easy way to do this.

 With the NAD test from MoleQlar you can find out where you stand in terms of your NAD levels.